expo/expo/docs/pages/versions/unversioned/sdk/device.md

 #### Returns

 Returns a Promise that resolves to a `boolean` that represents whether the calling package is allowed to request package installation.
-On iOS and web, this would throw an `UnavailabilityError`.
+On iOS and web, this throws an `UnavailabilityError`.

 **Examples**